uofa-cmput404/uofa-cmput404.github.io/content/labsignments/django.md

 # Getting Started

+## Prepare your Repo

+1. Get the github classroom link from eClass, create your assignment, and clone it.
+2. Create an appropriate `.gitignore` file, to prevent unwanted files being commited to your repository.

+Place this gitignore within the root of your project.
+You can combine [this one](https://github.com/github/gitignore/blob/main/Python.gitignore) and [this one](https://github.com/github/gitignore/blob/main/Node.gitignore) and [this one](https://github.com/django/django/blob/main/.gitignore) for your django+node project.
+Double check you're not staging any unwanted files before you commit.
+The `git status` command can help with that.

 ## Installing venv with pip

 Virtual environment is a CLI tool for managing python dependencies.
 Different projects have different dependencies, and version requirements.
 A virtual environment allows you to manage your dependencies specific to your project.

 To install follow these steps (Note that you need pip installed and configured):